jingyuantian/gitVsky/readMe.txt

-this is a learning txt
+this is a learning txt,
+it was changed